-Voters in Knoxville and Knox County voters had the chance to meet dozers of candidates running in the 2017 city and 2018 county elections Thursday night at the Knoxville Expo Center.
-Five of the nine city council seeking the First District seat were present Thursday as Rebecca Parr and Greg Knox appeared.
-Andraw Wilson was absent.
+Two of the four candidates seeking the First District seat were present Thursday as Rebecca Parr and Greg Knox appeared.
+Andrew Wilson was absent.
 Stephanie Welch had campaign personnel at the event but she missed it due to a prior commitment.